Medicare Appeals Procedures

 If an ALJ issued a decision after a Qualified Independent Contractor, Independent Review Entity (IRE), or Quality Improvement Organization made a reconsideration determination, these procedures apply to your appeal:

-If you do not agree with the Administrative Law Judge’s (ALJ’s) decision, you may appeal to the Medicare Appeals Council (MAC).
+If you do not agree with the Administrative Law Judge’s (ALJ’s) decision, you may appeal to the Medicare Appeals Council (the Council).
 Other parties may appeal too.
-We call an appeal to the MAC a “request for review.”
-The Medicare agency may also ask the MAC to review the ALJ’s decision.
+We call an appeal to the Council a “request for review.”
+The Medicare agency may also ask the Council to review the ALJ’s decision.

 You may appoint an attorney or other person to represent you.
-Legal aid groups may provide legal services at no charge.
+Some legal aid groups may provide legal services at no charge.

 What to Include in Your Appeal

 Your appeal must identify the parts of the ALJ’s decision with which you disagree, and explain why you disagree.
 For example, if you believe that the ALJ’s decision is inconsistent with a statute, regulation, Medicare agency ruling, or other authority, you should explain why the ALJ’s decision is inconsistent with that authority.